Excel Notebook

 Tables vs Ranges

-Always convert raw data to a Table (Ctrl + T) before working with it.
+Always turn raw data into a Table (Ctrl + T) before you work on it.

 | Range | Table | |